 Marc Wolinsky has been a member of the litigation department at Wachtell, Lipton, Rosen & Katz since 1987.
 His practice includes corporate governance, contracts, antitrust, insurance and securities litigation.

-Mr Wolinsky has been involved in a number of the most significant litigation battles in the Delaware Court of Chancery, leading the successful defence of Airgas' "poison pill" and the successful effort to force Dow Chemical to close on its acquisition of Rohm and Haas.
+Mr Wolinsky has been involved in a number of the most significant litigation battles in the Delaware Court of Chancery, leading the successful defense of Airgas' "poison pill" and the successful effort to force Dow Chemical to close on its acquisition of Rohm and Haas.
 Mr Wolinsky was the lead lawyer representing JC Flowers, Bank of America and JPMorgan Chase in litigation with Sallie Mae over whether Sallie Mae had suffered a material adverse change in its business and successfully defended multi-forum shareholder litigation challenging JPMorgan’s acquisition of Bear Stearns.
-Mr Wolinsky also has actively litigated derivative suits and securities class actions, and most recently represented Hewlett Packard in resolving derivative, class action and ERISA litigation resulting from its acquisition of Autonomy.
+Mr Wolinsky has also actively litigated derivative suits and securities class actions, and most recently represented Hewlett-Packard in resolving derivative, class action and ERISA litigation resulting from its acquisition of Autonomy.

 Following 9/11, Mr Wolinsky was a lead member of the team representing Larry Silverstein in insurance litigation arising out of the destruction of the World Trade Center and was a member of the trial team that convinced a New York jury that the attacks on the World Trade Center should be treated as two "occurrences" for insurance purposes.
 He then led the effort to settle the case, which resulted in what was reported to be the largest property insurance settlement in history.
 Mr Wolinsky’s antitrust matters include the representation of General Mills in an FTC investigation of its acquisition of Pillsbury, the defence of Cardinal Health in the FTC challenge to its acquisition of Bergen Brunswig and the representation of Great Northern Nekoosa in its antitrust suit against Georgia Pacific.